DollarProgrammer/RotaryEncoder_Snake/README.md

 # RotaryEncoder_Snake
-Snake game using a single Rotary Encoder
+A game of Snake using a single Rotary Encoder